 While the concept of Pop Rocks was created in 1961, the popular candy didn’t land on grocery store shelves until the mid-1970s.
 Like all tasty candies, it was an instant hit with kids who adored the crackling sound and tingling tongue-feel of the garishly colored treat.
 The product was briefly discontinued in the 1980s, before becoming a children’s favorite once more.

 A canned classic, Campbell’s Chunky Soup made its debut in 1970, and continues to be a tasty option enjoyed across Canada and the US.
 While the brand’s condensed soup range had been a popular choice for decades, this hearty offering was touted as a meal in a can – or, rather, soup that’s ‘so chunky, you’ll be tempted to eat it with a fork.’
-Original flavors included Beef, Vegetable, Turkey, and Chicken.
+Original flavors included beef, vegetable, turkey, and chicken.

 In a decade of experimentation, this may just be the strangest recipe we’ve found.
 Featured in the then-popular McCall’s magazine, the recipe calls for you to wrap mustard-covered ham around bananas before baking for 10 minutes and finishing with a rich hollandaise sauce.
 A mix of sweet, salty, and creamy, we’re kind of glad this one hasn’t made a return.

 Perhaps taking inspiration from the 1971 movie adaptation of Willy Wonka & the Chocolate Factory, an abundance of weird and wonderful treats kept popping up in this decade.
 Ring Pops – made by American confectionery company Topps – were jewel-shaped candy rings so big they made your hand ache.
-The candy continues to be a favorite with kids half a century later.
+The candy continues to be a favorite with kids more than half a century later.

 The 1960s and 1970s were decades dedicated to the toasted treat – hence Betty Crocker’s delicious Toastwiches.
 Located in the frozen aisle, these came onto the market in the early 1970s and were available in a host of fabulous flavors, including Sausage & Maple, Grilled Cheese, and Pizzaburger.